adispen/gcp-secrets-in-cf/blog.md

 Next we'll need to configure the IAM permissions for accessing this secret.
 There's a few ways to do this in Terraform but they essentially accomplish the same functionality.

-Regardless of our methodology we need to create a Service Account for our Function:
+Regardless of our methodology we first need to create a Service Account for our function:
 ```hcl
 resource "google_service_account" "function_sa" {
   account_id  = "cloud-function-service-account"